How Often Should You Pump Your Septic Tank?

 - Offer recommendations for optimal maintenance schedule

 If a provider offers suspiciously low prices or rushes through service in 15 minutes, they're likely not performing thorough work.
-Quality pumping typically takes 30-60 minutes depending on tank size and condition.
+Quality pumping typically takes 30 to 60 minutes depending on tank size and condition.

 Why Regular Maintenance Saves Money